A day trip from Rome took me to Tivoli where I found mesmerizing villas and playful waters. In short, the remnants of Antique Roman wealth.

 Therefore, Ippolito, instead of chartering a U-Haul-truck, planned a garden on the slopes of the Valle Gaudente below his palace.
 The artist and architect Pirro Ligorio sketched the blueprint.
 Court architect Alberto Galvani then implemented the designs.

-The best artists of late Roman Mannerism such as Durante Alberti, Girolamo Muziano, Cesare Nebbia, Antonio Tempesta, and Federico Zuccari The rooms of the palace richly decorated the walls and ceilings.
+The best artists of late Roman Mannerism such as Durante Alberti, Girolamo Muziano, Cesare Nebbia, Antonio Tempesta, and Federico Zuccari richly decorated the walls and ceilings of the palace.

 33 years after Ippolito’s death, his successor Cardinal Alessandro d’Este commissioned further work in 1605.